AttiMate/Airbnb-selenium-automation/README.md

    2. Install project dependencies by running (open a terminal or command prompt in the root of the project directory):

         ```
         mvn clean install

   5. Code Formatting

      The project uses the Spotless Maven Plugin to ensure consistent code formatting.
 The configuration applies Google Java Format standards automatically during the build process.

+     Spotless is also configured to apply formatting automatically as part of the build process, ensuring that all code adheres to the defined standards.

      You can run the formatter manually by executing:

         ```
         mvn spotless:apply

-      Spotless is also configured to apply formatting automatically as part of the build process, ensuring that all code adheres to the defined standards.

-  6. Running the Tests
+  7. Running the Tests
      1. From Command Line

         Run the tests from the command line using Maven.
 In the project directory, run: